 - Comply with DMS clinical policies and procedures; failure to comply will result in ineligibility to continue in the program.

-To be admitted to clinical directed practice, the student must meet the following requirements:
+To be admitted to clinical directed practice, the students must meet the following requirements:

 - Complete prerequisite coursework in good standing;

-- Meet all physical requirements to perform the essential functions of a student radiographer, as evidenced by a completed physical examination on file with the program;
+- Meet all physical requirements to perform the essential functions of a student sonographer, as evidenced by a completed physical examination on file with the program;

 - Submit a copy of a current CPR card, indicating completion of an AHA Health Care Provider course;